 You probably think digging for fossils is just about the least stressful job you could have.
-Think about it.
-You're digging and chipping away at some prehistoric rock, ear buds blaring your favorite tunes, while you block out the woes of the world.
+Spending your days chipping away at some prehistoric rock, ear buds blaring your favorite tunes while you gleefully block out the woes of the world.

 Somebody's paying you to dig and chip all day.
 You might be a full-time researcher, pulling down a salary from a private research firm or museum.
 Maybe you're an overpaid university professor who juggles his or her teaching load with the minimum amount of research required to keep your tenure.
-Either way, you're getting a nice little nest egg, and somebody's expecting results for it.
+Either way, you're getting a nice little nest egg—but somebody's expecting results for it.